 Most summary crimes are enforced by a citation issued by a police officer to the person who is charged with committing the offense.
 Normally it is handed to the person charged by a police officer; however, if no officer was present or decides not to issue the citation at the scene, a citation / summary may be sent by mail.

-In certain circumstances, a police officer may arrest someone, take him/her into custody and then before a magisterial district judge.
+In certain circumstances, a police officer may arrest someone, take them into custody and then before a magisterial district judge.
 In that case, a hearing can be requested, which may be held immediately or at a later time.
 A citation will still be prepared to be given to that person.

 What is a citation?